 Api.video gives you the ability to control whether the video you public can be consumed by anyone (like Youtube, Vimeo and etc.) or be a private video that can have restricted access for one or specific users (like Netflix, Hulu, Udemy and etc.)

 Videos on api.video can be tagged public or private.

-By default, all videos uploaded have the public attribute set to “true.”
+When you create a video, you can control if the video is private or public.
+By default, all videos that are created have the public attribute set to “true.”
 This means that anyone with the video url can watch the video.
 If you’d like to make your videos private, simply toggle public to false, and each video will be served with a unique token good for one viewing.